-- All mushers qualified to race must be present at the pre-race banquet on Thursday, February 27, 2025.
+- All mushers qualified to race must be present at the pre-race banquet on Thursday, March 5, 2026.
 Each musher will personally draw his/her starting position. - The drawing for positions will be divided into two groups.
-All entries received or postmarked by June 29, 2024, and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
-The remaining mushers who enter in any manner after June 29,2024, will draw in the second group for starting position.
+All entries received or postmarked by June 28, 2025, and have paid their entry fee and provided the required paperwork to the ITC will draw for the first starting positions.
+The remaining mushers who enter in any manner after June 28,2025, will draw in the second group for starting position.

-Rule 2 -- Entries: Entries will be accepted from June 29, 2024, until Monday December 2, 2024 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
+Rule 2 -- Entries: Entries will be accepted from June 28, 2025, until Friday November 28, 2025 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
 Kennels entering must indicate the musher's name with their entry.
 A submission will not be considered complete until the entry fee is paid in full and the following paperwork is signed and turned in: the Race Application, the Participant's Release, the Nome Housing Form, the Kennel Standards Agreement and the W-9 tax form.
 In the case of rookies, the reference and qualification materials must be received concerning the qualifying races.
-The Local Contact forms and the Dog Care Agreement will be turned in to the office no later than February 3rd, 2025.
+The Local Contact forms and the Dog Care Agreement (found online) must be completed no later than February 2nd, 2026.
 Non-compliance will result in a fine.
 Food drops will not be accepted until the dog care agreement and the two local contact forms are turned in.